Marian Washington

 Marian Elizabeth Washington (born August 26, 1946) is a former women's basketball coach, mostly known for her career at the University of Kansas, a post she held for over 30 years.
 Throughout her career, Washington achieved multiple awards and accomplishments which include achieving membership in the Women's Basketball Hall of Fame, leading KU to extensive victories, coaching her team in a number of NCAA Tournaments, and receiving the Black Coaches Association Lifetime Achievement Award.
 Washington was inducted into the Women's Basketball Hall of Fame in 2004.

 Early years

 Raised on a farm near West Chester, Pennsylvania, Washington played seven sports at Henderson High School in West Chester.

 College

-Washington attended West Chester State College, where she played basketball on the team that won the first national women's tournament in 1969.
+Washington attended West Chester State College (now known as West Chester University), where she played basketball on the team that won the first national women's tournament in 1969.
 That tournament was held under the auspices of the CIAW, a predecessor to the AIAW women's basketball tournament.